-Hamline will accept a maximum of 16 credits from CIS or other similar programs.
-You must have your college transcripts sent to Hamline for evaluation.
+Hamline will accept a maximum of 64 combined credits from CIS or other similar program.
+To be evaluated, a transcript must be sent directly from the college or university granting the credit (high school transcripts cannot be used for this purpose).
 If the CIS English composition course you completed is deemed equivalent to FYW 1120, this will satisfy your first-year writing requirement.